jwhiteman/lucidsimple-blog/_posts/2016-02-07-simple-OTP-idioms-using-handle-info-part-1.md

 comments: true
 ---

-> This week's post should be less than a 5 minute read.
+> This week's post is a 5-minute read.

 This is the first of a series of posts on simple OTP idioms, patterns and tricks.